 - It is a condition of employment that all staff comply with the Trust's dress code.
 Accordingly, all staff are expected to dress in a professional or business-like manner.
 Clothing needs to reflect the professional environment in which we work and maintain high standards of modesty, style and taste.
 Staff need to be mindful that although there is a difference in circumstances, students will always compare what staff are wearing with what they are prohibited from wearing.
-Staff need to be aware that they are regarded as role models and consistent standards of professional attire help set a purposeful and business-like manner. - A useful comparator is the standard and type of dress that can be commonly seen worn by staff working in a professional office.
+Staff need to be aware that they are regarded as role models and consistent standards of professional attire help set a purposeful and businesslike manner. - A useful comparator is the standard and type of dress that can be commonly seen worn by staff working in a professional office.
 Smart suits or separate jacket/trouser/skirt combinations are standard, with trousers being of full length and skirts not being immodestly short.
 Footwear should be smart and formal.
-Men are expected to wear tailored shirts with collar and ties done up (ties maybe omitted if men work in the Early Years Setting) - Sometimes it will be impractical to change from PE kit to ordinary clothes therefore in these circumstances PE staff can teach in their PE kit.
+Men are expected to wear tailored shirts with collar and ties done up. - Sometimes it will be impractical to change from PE kit to ordinary clothes therefore in these circumstances PE staff can teach in their PE kit.
 Where uniform or protective clothing is issued it must be worn as required when at work or representing the Trust/school.
-Teachers teaching primary aged children may wear "appropriate" clothing, after clearing this with the Headteacher/Head of School, depending upon the activity e.g. sitting on the floor, working in forest school etc.
+Teachers teaching primary aged children may wear "appropriate" clothing, after clearing this with the

+Headteacher/Head of School, depending upon the activity e.g. sitting on the floor, working in forest school etc.